On this page:

 From 17 September 2008 the

-Miscellaneous Act Amendment Act means that both women in a same sex de facto relationship may be recognised on their child's birth certificate.
-The same Birth Registration Statement is issued by the hospital to all mothers.
+Miscellaneous Act Amendment Act means that two women in a same sex de facto relationship may be recognised on their child's birth certificate.

 If your child was born via assisted reproductive technology using donated sperm or ovum (egg) you may choose to answer 'Yes' to the question in the Birth Registration Statement.